-Candidates can take a maximum of one elective course from the Master of Buddhist Counselling programme.
+Candidates can also take a maximum of one elective course from the Master of Buddhist Counselling programme.
 Teachers from the Master of Buddhist Counselling programme may also serve as the co-supervisor in the Capstone Experience Courses if the area of study is relevant.
 The selection of cross-listed courses and co-supervision of Capstone Experience Courses shall be subject to the approval of the Programme Director/Chairman of the two respective programmes.

-Candidates shall complete the following courses.
 SOWK6040.
 Practice research in human services (6 credits) SOWK6158.
 Critical issues in human development (6 credits) SOWK6159.
 Abnormal psychology (6 credits) SOWK6160.
 Assessment and testing (6 credits) SOWK6161.
 Theories and practices in counselling and professional ethics (6 credits)

-Dissertation option: Candidates shall complete one of the following courses.Non-dissertation option: Candidates shall complete three of the following courses.SOWK6022.
-Emotion-focused interventions: theory and practice (6 credits)SOWK6062.
-The Satir model and family reconstruction (6 credits)
+Dissertation option: Candidates shall complete one of the following courses.
+Non-dissertation option: Candidates shall complete three of the following courses.
+SOWK6022.
+Emotionally focused therapy (6 credits) SOWK6062.
+The Satir model and family reconstruction (6 credits) SOWK6127.

-SOWK6127.
 Cognitive-behavioral interventions (6 credits) SOWK6162.
 Counselling in the welfare setting (6 credits) SOWK6163.
 Counselling in the health care setting (6 credits) SOWK6164.
 Counselling in the educational setting (6 credits) SOWK6166.
 Substance abuse counselling (6 credits) SOWK6168.
 Group counselling (6 credits) SOWK6188.
 The fundamentals of art therapy (6 credits) SOWK6204.
 Hypnotherapy (6 credits) SOWK6206.
-Play therapy (6 credits) SOWK6210.
-Family therapy (6 credits) SOWK6274.
+Play therapy (6 credits) SOWK6274.
 Theories and practices in positive psychology and strength-based interventions (6 credits) SOWK6299.
-Applied motivational interviewing in addiction recovery (6 credits) SOWK6314.
+Applied motivational interviewing in addiction recovery (6 credits)

+SOWK6314.
 Theories and practices in coaching in the workplace (6 credits) SOWK6317.
 Theories and practices in mindfulness, compassion and valued-based psychotherapies (6 credits) SOWK6330.
 Special topics in counselling I (6 credits) SOWK6331.
 Special topics in counselling II (6 credits) SOWK6349.
+Mental health recovery: Narrative and strengths-based practices (6 credits) SOWK7009.
+Online counselling and psychosocial interventions for digital generations (6 credits) SOWK7010.
+Bowen family systems theory and clinical applications (6 credits) SOWK7012.
+Theories and practices in animal assisted interactions (6 credits)

-Mental health recovery: Narrative and strengths-based practices (6 credits) (Note: not all e lective courses will necessarily be offered in a given year.)
+(Note: not all elective courses will necessarily be offered in a given year.)